monefin/monefin/README.md

-### Hey 👋 🙂
+### Hey there! 👋 🙂

-Thanks for checking out my Github's profile.
-I'm AWS certified engineer holding Computer Science degree from Murdoch university, Western Australia 🇦🇺.
-These are some technologies I currently use:
+Thanks for stopping by my GitHub profile.

+I'm an AWS Certified Engineer with a Bachelor’s degree in Computer Science from Murdoch University, Western Australia 🇦🇺.

+Here are some of the technologies and tools I currently work with and enjoy exploring:

 ![Node](https://aleen42.github.io/badges/src/node.svg)
 ![JavaScript](https://aleen42.github.io/badges/src/javascript.svg)